-☐ Yearly stretch □ Termly stretch □
+☐ Yearly stretch ⊠ Termly stretch Over how many weeks?
 Over how many weeks?
+Autumn term 16 Over how many weeks?
 Over how many weeks?
 Over how many weeks?
-Over how many weeks?

-Autumn term Spring term Summer term
+Spring term Summer term

-17 12 22

 This information combined with the number of hours the child is accessing per week, will allow the number of term-time hours to be claimed on the portal to be calculated.